Gfruin/LookingForGroup/README.md

 4. Users will be able to create posts to discuss D&D
 5. Users will be able to have conversations with multiple participants
 6. Users will be able to send out push notifications based on current conversations
+7. Users will be able to see location markers of other users nearby through Google maps API

 ------------
 APP FEATURES